MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - [Storage/AllowStorageSenseTemporaryFilesCleanup](/windows/client-management/mdm/policy-csp-storage#storage-allowstoragesensetemporaryfilescleanup)
   - When Storage Sense runs, it can delete the user’s temporary files that aren't in use.
 - [Storage/ConfigStorageSenseCloudContentDehydrationThreshold](/windows/client-management/mdm/policy-csp-storage#storage-configstoragesensecloudcontentdehydrationthreshold)
-  - When Storage Sense runs, it can dehydrate cloud-backed content that hasn’t been opened in a certain number of days.
+  - When Storage Sense runs, it can dehydrate cloud-backed content that hasn’t been opened in a specific number of days.
 If you enable this policy setting, you must provide the minimum number of days a cloud-backed file can remain unopened before Storage Sense dehydrates it.
 Supported values are: 0–365.
 - [Storage/ConfigStorageSenseDownloadsCleanupThreshold](/windows/client-management/mdm/policy-csp-storage#storage-configstoragesensedownloadscleanupthreshold)
-  - When Storage Sense runs, it can delete files in the user’s Downloads folder if they haven’t been opened for more than a certain number of days.
+  - When Storage Sense runs, it can delete files in the user’s Downloads folder if they haven’t been opened for more than a specific number of days.
 If you enable this policy setting, you must provide the minimum number of days a file can remain unopened before Storage Sense deletes it from the Downloads folder.
 Supported values are: 0-365.
 - [Storage/ConfigStorageSenseGlobalCadence](/windows/client-management/mdm/policy-csp-storage#storage-configstoragesenseglobalcadence)
   - Storage Sense can automatically clean some of the user’s files to free up disk space.
 The following are supported options:
     - 1 – Daily